 If you conduct a lot of your business online, utilize a service (such as PayPal) that automatically tracks expenditures and deposits.
 Some of these services offer additional accounting assistance.
 You can also generate your own personal pay stubs to keep track of income, no matter your type of self-employment.
 The more you can stay organized and on top of your own cash flow, the more solid your income proof.

 Self-employment can be liberating.
 It can also seem frustrating when it comes to proving your income for insurance or other purposes.
 Luckily, showing proof of income as a self-employed individual is a lot easier than most realize.
 The most important thing to keep in mind when proving your income is to keep constant documentation.
 Keeping your tax returns, profit and loss statements, and bank statements all in the same place will make proving your income easier down the road.

 We can assist you in your documentation of your income and hours worked.
-Contact us to day to learn how you can take charge of your self-generated pay stubs today.
+Try our modern tool to have your self-generated pay stubs today!